alibakhtiar/ExampleHTTPServer/README.md

 ## About

-This project is an example for linux socket programming.
+This project is an example for socket programming.

 - No goals
 - Do not use in production